Jimmy McNichol

 James Vincent McNichol III (born July 2, 1961), known professionally as Jimmy McNichol, is an American actor and singer who first gained fame as a teen idol in the late 1970s.
-At the beginning of his career his popularity quickly grew, causing networks like CBS to create and implement multiple television series specifically for his involvement and leading roles.
-After making a record number of appearances on top talk shows he was viewed by many as "the face you see everywhere."
+At the beginning of his career his popularity quickly grew, causing networks including CBS to create multiple television series specifically for him to be in leading roles or other parts.
+After making a record number of appearances on talk shows he was viewed by many as "the face you see everywhere".

-In 1978, McNichol recorded an album with his sister, Kristy, also a child actress, and the two went on to host a youth-oriented variety show for ABC.
-McNichol subsequently had lead roles in Smokey Bites the Dust (1981), and opposite Susan Tyrrell in the horror film Butcher, Baker, Nightmare Maker (1981).
-After retiring from acting in the 1990s, McNichol relocated with his family to Colorado, and has been active in environmentalist causes, and working as a real estate investor and home renovator.
+In 1978, McNichol recorded an album with his sister, Kristy, who was also in acting.
+Next, they hosted a youth-oriented variety show for ABC and Jimmy had lead roles in Smokey Bites the Dust (1981), and opposite Susan Tyrrell in the horror film Butcher, Baker, Nightmare Maker (1981).
+After leaving acting in the 1990s, Jimmy McNichol moved with his family to Colorado and became active in environmentalist causes working as a real estate investor and home renovator.

 Biography

 1961–1966: Early life

-James Vincent McNichol III was born July 2, 1961 in Los Angeles, California, to James and Carolyn McNichol.
-He is of Palestinian and Irish descent.
-McNichol is the oldest of three siblings, with a sister Kristy (b.
+James Vincent McNichol III was born July 2, 1961 in Los Angeles, to James and Carolyn McNichol.
+He is of Lebanese and Irish descent.
+He is the oldest of three siblings, with a sister Kristy (b.
 1962) and brother Tommy (b.
 1965).
-McNichol was raised by his single mother after the children's father, a carpenter, abandoned the family shortly after Tommy's birth.
-Their mother worked as an RN to support her family.
-Tommy was raised separately from him and Kristy, by his grandparents in Burbank.
+He grew up with a single mother after his father, a carpenter, abandoned the family shortly after Tommy's birth.
+Their mother worked as a registered nurse to support her family.
+Tommy grew up separately from Jimmy and Kristy, with their grandparents in Burbank, California.